 Beginning with 1982’s A Is for Alibi, each novel in the series weaves Kinsey’s cases with developments in her personal life; aging one year every two and a half books, she is thirty-nine in 1989 in Y Is for Yesterday, the just-released twenty-fifth book in the series.
 Keeping the series in the Affluent Eighties means Kinsey takes notes on index cards, types reports on a Smith-Corona, tracks people offline, and, most happily, can play the rebel simply by leading a Spartan lifestyle among all those yuppies.
 This is convenient because, though she flouts social convention and occasionally fibs, the gumshoe takes pride in her code of ethics and keeps a tight ship in her home, business, and physicality.
 Always a study in incongruities, this does not stop her from talking trash in a constantly running inner monologue, especially about other women’s garb: “She wore a pale-yellow sweater about the hue of certain urine samples I’ve seen where the prognosis isn’t keen.”

 So is she an anti-feminist?
-No. As a heterosexual woman who rejects most aspects of traditional femininity, has few female friends, and is most definitely not a woman hater, Kinsey is an unusual figure in contemporary fiction and in life, though hardly the hot topic she should be in cultural criticism.
+No. But neither is she an obvious feminist.
+As a heterosexual woman who rejects most aspects of traditional femininity, has few female friends, and is most definitely not a woman hater, Kinsey is an unusual figure in contemporary fiction and in life, though hardly the hot topic she should be in cultural criticism.
 So should she be upheld as a role model?

 That’s harder to answer, even if you’re asking Grafton herself.
 “It didn’t dawn on me that there were so few female private eyes,” she’s said, “But since my only area of experience was being a woman … I just created an alter ego and got to funnel all my bad language and irreverent thoughts into her ….
 Now I look like a hero, when in fact I was just being sassy.”